The Best Lunch Spots In Culver City

 We understand that eating pasta during lunch is a choice, but when a choice must be made, go to Pasta Sisters at Helms Bakery.
 This is the second location of the Mid-City original, but we like it even better—mainly because it’s the one where you can drink wine on a patio.
 Two patios, actually.
 Most of the bowls are build-your-own, meaning you choose the type of pasta and sauce (except for the clams and garlic, which they’ll only serve with spaghetti).
 Our favorites are the pesto with tagliatelle and bolognese with pappardelle, but when you’ve got freshly made pasta and sauces this good, it's hard to go wrong.

 Jackson Market is in a residential part of Culver, inside an actual house that you’d probably walk past if you weren’t looking for it.
-But you should be looking for it, because this neighborhood marketplace makes some very good sandwiches and fresh-pressed juices, and has a great back patio (complete with pond).
-Use Jackson Market when you tell everyone in the office you have a lunchtime appointment, but really just want to sit in a quiet corner for an hour while you eat.
+But you should be looking for it, because this neighborhood marketplace makes some very good sandwiches and fresh-pressed juices, and has a great back patio (complete with a pond).
+Use Jackson Market when you tell everyone in the office you have a lunchtime appointment, but just want to sit in a quiet corner for an hour while you eat.

-While Maple Block is one of our go-to spots for date night in Culver, during the day it turns into an order at the counter spot that doesn’t feel weird to go to with your co-workers.
+While Maple Block is one of our go-to spots for date night in Culver, during the day it turns into an order-at-the-counter spot that doesn’t feel weird to go to with your co-workers.
 There’s everything from chopped salads to giant platters of meat, and maybe this is your day to turn those co-workers into friends with a round of beers.
 Or maybe not.
 But you could still have a beer.